pankod/next-boilerplate/README.md

 To tackle the complexity problem we started a new project from scratch.
 We call it "[superplate](https://github.com/pankod/superplate)" - the frontend boilerplate with superpowers.

-It's built on top of a plugin architecture and allows you integrate your own tools and best pactices with ease.
+It's built on top of a plugin architecture and allows you integrate your own tools and best practices with ease.
 It also includes more than 30 built-in plugins of your favorite tools.

 superplate's default framework is Next.js, so you start using it immediately instead of next-boilerplate.
 More framework targets are coming soon.